johndpjr/AgTern/README.md

 `python3 -m agtern --dev`

-2. Only scrape and save the internships to the database:
+2. Only scrape and save the jobs to the database:

-`python3 -m agtern --dev --scrape-only --save-internships`
+`python3 -m agtern --dev --scrape-only --save-jobs`

 3. Run the GUI without scraping